Authentication Methods

 DingTalk Developer Console -> App Development -> H5 Micro App

-, click to create an app.In the basic information section, you can view and obtain the AppKey and AppSecret.
+and click to create an app.In the basic information section, you can view and obtain the AppKey and AppSecret.
 These two pieces of information need to be synchronized to the corresponding configuration fields in the DingTalk configuration page of the HENGSHI SENSE system.

 Web H5 App Configuration

-Configuration Item Format Description App Homepage URL http://{host}:{port}/?activeAuth=dingtalk&dtLoginType=authCode&corpId={corpId} dtLoginType=authCode PC Homepage URL http://{host}:{port}/?activeAuth=dingtalk&dtLoginType=authCode&corpId={corpId} dtLoginType=authCode Admin Console URL http://{host}:{port}/?activeAuth=dingtalk&dtLoginType=code&corpId={corpId} dtLoginType=code Please Note
+Configuration Item Format Description App Homepage URL http://{host}:{port}/?activeAuth=dingtalk&dtLoginType=authCode&corpId={corpId} dtLoginType=authCode PC Homepage URL http://{host}:{port}/?activeAuth=dingtalk&dtLoginType=authCode&corpId={corpId} dtLoginType=authCode Admin Console URL http://{host}:{port}/?activeAuth=dingtalk&dtLoginType=code&corpId={corpId} dtLoginType=code Please Note:

 - {corpId} needs to be replaced with the correct corpId value.